Table of Contents[Hide][Show]

 There are beneficial compounds called carotenoids in many foods, especially brightly colored vegetables and fruits.
 Carotenoids rely on dietary fats for absorption, but most foods high in carotenoids are naturally low in fat.

 A study published in the Journal of Nutrition in 2005 showed that even low doses of avocado oil increased absorption of carotenoids but as much as 15x!
-This means that adding even a tiny amount of avocado oil to a salad improves the body’s ability to increase absorption of alpha-carotene, beta-carotene and lutein.
+This means that adding even a tiny amount of avocado oil to a salad may improve the body’s ability to increase absorption of alpha-carotene, beta-carotene, and lutein.

 Avocados for Gum Health

 It sounds odd, but there is some pretty strong evidence that avocados and avocado oil are really good for oral health.
 In fact, one 2006 study found that avocado oil consumption and use had a reverse correlation with periodontal disease.